Hotu Matuꞌa: Legend

-Hau-Maka had a dream in which his spirit traveled to a far country, to help look for new land for King Hotu Matuꞌa.
+The royal adviser :es:Hau-Maka had a dream in which his spirit traveled to a far country, to help look for new land for King Hotu Matuꞌa.
 He traveled to the Mata ki te rangi ("Eyes that look to the sky").
 The island has also been called Te pito o te henua, which means "the Center of the Earth."
 Both islands are commonly said to be Easter Island.

 When Hau-Maka woke, he told the King.
 The King then ordered seven men to travel to the island from Hiva, their mythical home, to investigate.
 They found the land and returned to Hiva.
 The king himself then traveled to the new island.
 The king traveled with his queen, Vakai (Vakai-a-hiva).

 Theories and controversy

 Tuꞌu ko Iho

 The resemblance of the name to an early Mangarevan founder god, Atu Motua ("Father Lord"), has made some historians suspect that Hotu Matuꞌa was added to Easter Island mythology only in the 1860s, along with adopting the Mangarevan language.
 The real founder would have been Tuꞌu ko Iho, who became just a supporting character in the Hotu Matuꞌa–centric legends.